scbhatia/EC500/TwitAPI/README.md

 Google Cloud Vision API
 - Create a Google Cloud Services account if you don't already have one.
-  - Follow link to create account:
+  - Follow link to create account: [Google Cloud Vision](https://cloud.google.com/vision/)
 - Download the json key file and rename it
 ### Configuring Files
 config.cfg